graph

 $i = $g->biconnected_component_by_index($v)

-For an undirected graph, return an index identifying the
+For an undirected graph, return the indices identifying the

-biconnected component the vertex belongs to, the indexing starting
+biconnected components the vertex belongs to, the indexing starting

 For the inverse, see "connected_component_by_index".